hpi-sam/host-graph-sensitive-rete-nets/README.txt

 - note that the execution of the test cases related to the Train Benchmark requires a project from the Train Benchmark framework

 Wiki
-- additional measurement results and visualizations of the test queries can be found in the wiki
+- additional measurement results, visualizations of the test queries, and a description of the test cases can be found in the wiki